aro-network/aro-docs/docs/technologies/architecture.md

 This is where ARO actively orchestrates network resources to optimize the match between supply and user demand.

 At the base of this layer lies a trust mechanism for verifying node workloads.
-On top of this, we introduce a capability abstraction engine known as **ARO Middleware**.
+On top of this, we introduce a capability abstraction engine known as the **PeerEdge** Middleware.

-ARO Middleware consists of three core components:
+**PeerEdge** consists of three core components:

 1. **PeerHVM (Peer Heterogeneous Virtual Machine)**
    Abstracts P2P network resources to provide standardized capability outputs.
 With PeerHVM, ARO can deploy capabilities across distributed nodes to form a unified and interoperable network structure.